David L. Hull Collection

 The David L. Hull Collection consists of books from philosopher David Hull's personal library.
 They were donated to the Arizona State University Center for Biology and Society by Dr. Hull in December, 2009.
 The collection includes a number of out-of-print books and is a veritable treasure trove of published works on evolutionary biology, systematics and taxonomy, psychology, Darwin, and the philosophy of science.
 Hull's personal papers and archives are housed in the Archives of Scientific Philosophy at the University of Pittsburgh.

 Dr. Hull received his education at Illinois Wesleyan University and Indiana University, where he received the program's first PhD in the history and philosophy of science.
 He spent the next 20 years teaching both biology and philosophy at the University of Wisconsin, Milwaukee.
 From 1985-2000, Dr. Hull taught at Northwestern University, and in 1989, became the Dressler Professor in the Humanities.
-He retired in 2000 as Emeritus Professor.
+He retired in 2000 as Emeritus Professor and died in 2010.

 Although his academic achievements are prodigious, they nevertheless rank behind Dr. Hull's influence in the larger community.
-Dr. Hull is an activist for many causes and is well-regarded for his work with disadvantaged youth.
-He is an avid artist and painter and a dear friend to many.
-His generosity has made a difference in many lives and will be remembered for years to come.
+Dr. Hull was an activist for many causes and well-regarded for his work with disadvantaged youth.
+He was an avid artist and painter and a dear friend to many.
+His generosity made a difference in many lives and will be remembered for years to come.
 We are grateful for Dr. Hull's donation and proud to house the David L. Hull Collection.